 Austrian concert pianist Paul Wittgenstein

 Despite his handicap as a result of his stroke, Tomas continued as an accomplished pianist and often performed piano concerts in Sweden.
-He recorded a compact disc of readings of poetry -the poetry recorded before his stroke- with his performances on the piano of well-known compositions for left hand by notable composers.
+He recorded a compact disc of readings of poetry, he poetry recorded before his stroke, with his performances on the piano of well-known compositions for left hand by notable composers.
 The complete recordings are included on a compact disc Klangen sager att friheten finns (The Sound is a Declaration of Freedom), Bonniers Forlag, 2002.

 The Sound is a Declaration of Freedom

-The Swedish afternoon outside grew late.
-The windows of the apartment gathered the darkness into itself.
-I thought of lines from “The Couple,” a Tranströmer poem: “They switch off the light and its white shade/glimmers for a moment before dissolving / like a tablet in a glass of darkness.”
+The Swedish afternoon grew late.
+The windows of the apartment gathered the darkness into its rooms.
+I thought of lines from “The Couple” a Tranströmer poem: “They switch off the light and its white shade/glimmers for a moment before dissolving / like a tablet in a glass of darkness.”

 Robert Bly and Tranströmer together in the 1970s